IR-Software-Metrices-Work/IR_knowledge_Review/README.md

     - Spelling correction
     - Language model

-- Module 5 : Waiting after midter class....
+- Module 5 : Evaluation

-I will do some summary after class. this repository will force me to be more attend to the course.
+- Module 6 : Web Search
+- Module 7 : Machine Learning and IR
+- Module 8 : Question Anwer System

-all property can use for free.
+all property here can use for free.